Skip to main content

 Panels you can add

 Each Workbench panel has a dropdown that lets you change what it displays.
 You can open as many panels as your screen allows and set each one independently.
+Each panel also has an expand control to view it full-screen for closer reading.

 The Shoḍaśavarga grid